26 February in Indian and World History

 26 February in Indian history is celebrated as the birth anniversary of the following personalities:

-Sir Ghulam Muhammad Ali Khan (26 February 1882–1952), fifth Prince of Arcot and ruled from 1903 – 1952.
-He was enthroned after death of his father, Muhammad Munawar Khan in 1903.
-Later, he was nominated to Madras Legislative Council.
-He was honoured with the title of “Khan Bahadur” on 22 June 1897.
+Sir Ghulam Muhammad Ali Khan (26 February 1882–1952) was the fifth Prince of Arcot and ruled from 1903 – 1952.
+He was enthroned after the death of his father, Muhammad Munawar Khan in 1903.
+Later, he was nominated to the Madras Legislative Council.
+He was honored with the title of “Khan Bahadur” on 22 June 1897.
 He was made a Knight Commander of the Order of the Indian Empire on 1 January 1909.
 This was upgraded to a GCIE in 1917.
 He was allowed to use the honorific “His Highness” from 1935 onwards.
-He was born 26 February 1882.
+He was born on 26 February 1882.

-Sir Benegal Narsing Rau (26 February 1887 – 30 November 1953), an Indian civil servant, jurist, diplomat, and statesman.
-A graduate from University of Madras, he entered the Indian Civil service in 1910.
-He represented India in UN Security Council from 1950 – 1952.
-From 1952 to till his death in 1953, he served as a judge of the International Court of Justice at The Hague.
+Sir Benegal Narsing Rau (26 February 1887 – 30 November 1953), was an Indian civil servant, jurist, diplomat, and statesman.
+A graduate of the University of Madras, he entered the Indian Civil Service in 1910.
+He represented India in the UN Security Council from 1950 – 1952.
+From 1952 to his death in 1953, he served as a judge of the International Court of Justice at The Hague.
 He was born on 26 February 1887.

-Mrinal Pande, an Indian television personality, journalist and author.
-She was chief editor of Hindi daily Hindustan.
+Mrinal Pande is an Indian television personality, journalist, and author.
+She was chief editor of the Hindi daily Hindustan.
 She was appointed chairperson of Prasar Bharati.
 She was born on 26 February 1946 in Madhya Pradesh, India.

 Read More: 25 February in Indian and World History